TheOriginalGeez/Cupid/README.md

 #### Build BodySlide files

-By default everything is built with the Shiva preset.
-To build for new outfits select the outfit, select the preset, check build morphs and hit build.
+By default everything is fit to the Shiva body preset.

+To build new bodyslides do the following:
+- Open the big dropdown on the right side of MO2 and click edit.
+- Select bodyslide and make sure MO2 is pointing to the correct location of BodySlide x64.exe (inside `Cupid\mods\BodySlide and Outfit Studio\CalienteTools\BodySlide`) then hit apply and close the window.
+- Open Bodyslide through the icon on the top.
+- Select the outfit to build on the very top.
+- Select the preset to use just beneath that.
+- Check Build Morphs on the bottom left.
+- Click Build.

 ## Updating